-For the bus configuration, an element is classified as a line, or an equipment connection including transformers and devices providing reactive support (capacitor banks, shunt reactors, SVC, or other FACTS devices), which have a direct connection to the bus and do not include equipment connected to a line such as a shunt reactor, series reactor or series capacitor bank nor does it include high voltage station service voltage transformers (SSVTs) or instrument transformers connected to the bus.
+For the bus configuration, an element is classified as a line, or an equipment connection including transformers and devices providing reactive support (capacitor, shunt reactor, SVC, or other FACTS devices), which have a direct connection to the bus.
+The following equipment are not considered elements:

+- Shunt reactor connected to line

+- Series reactor

+- Series capacitor

+- Station service voltage transformer (SSVT)

+- Instrument transformer

 Every element shall have a form of high side protection device with fault clearing capabilities.
 The failure or maintenance of an element cannot remove a transmission line from service for any time increment.
+Refer to Figure 1 for a depiction of elements and non-elements on a One-Line diagram.